 - A binding material – You can use fishing wire, a wire mesh wrap, and twine.
 Anything that’s not going to rust or rot.

-As far as DIY projects go, this is an easy one.
+As far as DIY houseplant projects go, this is an easy one.

 What plants benefit from a moss pole?

 If you have a climbing plant, give it the perfect leg up with a moss pole!
 Not only will your lush green friend climb to reach new heights, but also be stabilized and supported on its journey.
-So why not raise any large houseplant or greenery up in style?
+Climbing Monsteras, Philodendrons, Pothos, and other vining houseplants all thrive with moss pole support.

 Does a moss pole need to be wet?